 Rebecca provides strategic counseling to high tech and life sciences companies, with an emphasis on patent, commercial, and trade secret litigation.
 Her practice involves wide-ranging technologies including e-commerce, smart devices, cloud technology, pharmaceuticals, geolocation, and remote sensing.
 Rebecca’s clients range from small startups to multinational companies, and she is experienced in handling complex disputes from investigation and negotiation through all phases of federal and state court litigation, including appeal.
 Rebecca also has experience in all forms of ADR, including arbitration and mediation.

 Rebecca has an active pro bono practice representing nonprofits in contract disputes, working for election protection, and assisting applicants in DACA, naturalization and citizenship proceedings.

-During law school, Rebecca served as a senior articles editor for the Hastings Law Journal, and a research assistant to Mary Kay Kane (an author of Federal Practice and Procedure).
-She participated in several moot court teams, earning first place overall, best oral advocate and best brief at the Pepperdine National Entertainment Law Moot Court Competition and was state champion and best oral advocate at the Roger J. Traynor State Moot Court Competition.
+During law school, Rebecca served as a senior articles editor for the UC Law SF Journal, and as research assistant to Dean Mary Kay Kane to revise the Federal Practice and Procedure treatise.
+She competed in moot court, earning first place overall, best oral advocate and best brief at the Pepperdine National Entertainment Law Moot Court Competition and was state champion and best oral advocate at the Roger J. Traynor State Moot Court Competition.